Ipratropium nose spray is used to help stop a runny nose.

-Before using ipratropium nose spray
+Before using ipratropium nasal spray

-To make sure this is the right treatment for you, before you start using ipratropium spray it is important that your doctor knows:
+To make sure this is the right treatment for you, before you start using ipratropium nasal spray it is important that your doctor knows:

 - If you have problems with your kidneys or prostate gland, or if you have any difficulty passing urine.